-There are two paid-for versions: Evernote Premium for individuals, and Evernote Business for, well, you guessed it.
-The former includes sync across unlimited devices (you only get two in the free plan), a 200MB maximum note size, 10GB monthly upload limit, and the abilities to access notes offline and annotate PDFs.
-The Business plan, meanwhile, offers even larger uploads and some great team collaboration tools.
-Neither of these plans come cheap, it has to be said, but if you want the Rolls Royce option, you’ve come to the right place.
+There are two paid-for versions: Evernote Premium for individuals, and Evernote Teams for, well, it speaks for itself.
+The former includes sync across unlimited devices (you only get two in the free plan), a 200MB maximum note size, 10GB monthly upload limit, access to notes offline and the ability to annotate PDFs.
+The Teams plan, aimed at businesses, offers even larger uploads and some great team collaboration tools.
+Admittedly, neither of these comes cheap, but if you want the Rolls Royce of note-taking apps, this is it.

 There’s a free version of Bear if you just want to take notes on your iPad, but you’ll need to pay for the Pro subscription to sync them across devices.
 That also gives you extra export options, plus the ability to encrypt your notes, password-protect them, and unlock them using Face or Touch ID.

-Even with the Pro version, though, be aware that this is a purposely stripped down app.
+Just be aware that even the Pro version is a purposely stripped down app.
 For example, there’s no formatting panel, just support for Markdown.
-If you want more features, look to Evernote or OneNote, but if you want a minimalist app for iOS that gets the job done, there’s nothing finer.
+If you want more features, look to Evernote or OneNote, but if you want a simple, minimalist app for iOS that gets the job done, there’s no better option.

-If you’ve invested in the iPad Pro, we’re guessing that you're not just using it to check Facebook and watch cat videos.
-You want to take advantage of its powerful functionality, to be more productive, make sure you're using it to jot down creative ideas in the moment.
-And if that’s the case, we’d like to point you towards GoodNotes, the next pick in our best note-taking apps rundown.
+If you’ve invested in the iPad Pro, we expect you're using it for more than checking Facebook and watching cat videos.
+If you're looking to take advantage of its powerful functionality to be more productive, make sure you're using it to jot down creative ideas in the moment.
+To do that, we’d like to point you in the direction of GoodNotes, our next pick from the best note-taking apps.

-This iOS app turns your iPad into digital paper, allowing you to take searchable handwritten notes, quickly and easily, whether you’re using the Apple Pencil (or one of the best Apple Pencil alternatives), or just your finger.
+This iOS app turns your iPad into digital paper, allowing you to make searchable handwritten notes quickly and easily wherever you find yourself.
+You can use the Apple Pencil (or one of the best Apple Pencil alternatives), or just your finger.
 It's the most similar experience to writing on paper that we've found.
-And we’re not just talking a few scrawled words: this clever app can recognise everything from equations to mind maps, and does a great job of converting your handwriting into text.
+And we’re not talking about a few scrawled words here; this clever app can recognise everything from equations to mind maps, and it does a great job of converting handwriting into text.

-Everything gets auto-synced to the iCloud, and you can access your notes across your iPad, iPhone and Mac (there’s also a macOS version).
+Everything gets auto-synced to the iCloud, and you can access your notes from your iPad, iPhone and Mac (there’s also a macOS version).
 GoodNotes also allows you to mark up PDFs manually.
 Available at a relatively cheap, one-off price, GoodNotes is the perfect app for iPad Pro users who want to make notes when inspiration strikes.

-Note-taking apps shouldn’t be complicated, so it’s surprising how often you open one and don’t know where to start.
-Android app Material Notes does not present this problem.
-Its opening screen proclaims ‘Click the + button to Add notes’, which couldn't make it simpler.
-And this user friendly approach continues throughout the interface.
+Note-taking apps shouldn’t be complicated, but it’s surprising how often you can open one and not know where to start.
+The Android app Material Notes doesn't have that problem.
+Its opening screen proclaims simply, ‘Click the + button to add notes’, and it couldn't be easier to use.

-In a seemingly effortless way, the app enables you to create notes, to-do lists and reminders, add colour-coding, organise them into categories, assign favourites, archive notes, and more.
-There are also some more distinct features which can be very useful, including the abilities to create quick notes from notifications, back up your notes to Google Drive, print notes directly from the app, and tell your device to read your notes out loud.
+The user-friendly approach continues through the whole interface, allowing you to create notes, to-do lists and reminders without effort.
+You can colour-code them, organise them into categories, archive them, assign favourites, and more.
+There are also some handy unique features, such as the ability to create quick notes from notifications, back up your notes to Google Drive, print directly from the app, and tell your device to read notes out loud.

-More uniquely, there’s an Accessibility Checker, which points to problems like low contrast, making text difficult to read, or images that are missing alt text.
-Plus there are some great sharing and collaboration features too, such allowing others to add comments to your notes.
+More uniquely, this note-taking app offers an Accessibility Checker, which highlights problems like low contrast, which can make text difficult to read, or images that are missing alt text.
+There are some great sharing and collaboration features too, such as allowing others to add comments to your notes.

 Best of all, the free version of Microsoft OneNote includes the vast majority of its features.
-The only slight catch is that you only get 5GB storage, so if you want more, you’ll need to take out a Microsoft 365 Business subscription.
+The only slight catch is that you get just 5GB of storage.
+If you want more, you’ll need to take out a Microsoft 365 Business subscription.